Nine ways to improve your university course pages

 And finally… a general piece of good writing advice, but worth stating nonetheless.
 Because after all that effort crafting your compelling course description, you don’t want mistakes and inconsistencies creeping in and undoing all your hard work.

 Watch out, in particular, for people adding extra info along the way.
-Edit any new content so it’s all in the same tone – and get someone else to check for typos or inconsistencies.
+Edit any new content so it’s all in the same tone – and get someone else to check for typos, repetition or inconsistencies.

 Let us know how you get on, or if you have any questions (on LinkedIn or by email).
 We’d be more than happy to answer them.

-And if you need a hand rewriting your course descriptions, you can find out about our course entry writing service here.
+And if you need a hand rewriting your course descriptions, take a look at our course page writing service here.